kl0sin/.dotfiles/README.md

 ## Uninstall

-To remove simlinks from you `$HOME` directory run:
+To remove symlinks from you `$HOME` directory run:

 ```zsh
 ./uninstall
 ```

 > Everything was prepared using `zsh` and `masOS Monterey 12.2`.
 Some issues my happen during the installation process.
 Feel free to open `Pull Request` if you want to help.